strategineer/personal-website/content/tabletop/lobg/gming.md

 Medusa employee.
 A friendly but drug-addicted Penangallan, a vampire consisting only of head and intestines held together by golden pins.

 Wants
 : Conversation.
 Drugs.
 Someone to get high with.
-Possibly to drink the PCs’ blood.
+Possibly to drink the PCs' blood.

 Does Not Want
 : To give away the location of the nearby secret door (though she probably will if high).
 To allow access to Quatri-Glotta the Prophetic Maniphant.